SMALL PHONE

 • Cover chrome parts while working on your motorcycle to protect them from dropped tools, etc.

-• Never store chrome parts near swimming pool chemicals, fertilizers, or concrete powder, regardless of whether these items are covered or uncovered, because they’re known to damage chrome.
+• Never store chrome parts near swimming pool chemicals, fertilizers, or concrete powder, regardless of whether these items are covered or uncovered, because they can damage the chrome finish.